veertuinc/anka-docs/anka-virtualization-cli/nested-virtualization.md

 {{< /hint >}}

 {{< hint warn >}}
 Android emulators are very slow inside of VMs.
 Expect long delays (like 1+ minutes waiting at a black screen) booting the emulator.
+Also, you will receive lots of "isn't responding" warnings in the UI which may impact your tests.
+We recommend you avoid using Android Emulators on MacOS VMs.
 {{< /hint >}}

 There are however some steps that you need to perform to get Android emulators to run properly: